 - Only members of American Grant Writers' Association may sit for the Certified Grant Writer® exam.

 Price: The CGW Workshop Series is $999 per person.
-No group discount is available at this time.

 - If paying by credit/debit card, you may purchase the CGW Workshop Series online by clicking on "add to cart".
 In the "Ship To" section of the Order Form please enter the student's name, mailing address and e-mail.
 In the "Bill To" section of the Order Form, enter the information of the credit/debit card holder and the e-mail address where the order confirmation should be forwarded.
 If making an online purchase for more than 1 student, please enter the additional names, mailing addresses, and e-mails in the "Remarks" section of the Order Form.